kabragaurav/react-fundamentals/README.md

 Note that `shouldComponentUpdate` method should not be used with `PureComponent` to avoid perf issue (since two logics - your and built-in will start executing, leading perf issue).

+## Error Boundary
+Error in one component should not affect another.
+Error boundary is only possible with Class component. <br/>
+By default, if a component throws error, React removes it from UI silently.
+Wrap it in error boundary to have a fallback UI.